simplon-lyon/weather_api/README.md

 4. display the information to the user
 5. add an `input` to select a city
 6. get the weather report in French
+7. add radio buton to select the country
+8. send the country to openweathermap.org